Grand Slam (figure skating): Ice dance

-Six ice dance teams have completed the Career Golden Slam.
-Of these skaters, all have won the Olympic gold medal in the individual event, and two teams have won the Olympic gold medal in the team event.
+Seven ice dance teams have completed the Career Golden Slam.
+Of these skaters, Six ice dance teams have won the Olympic gold medal in the individual event, and two teams have won the Olympic gold medal in the team event.

-Oksana Grishuk and Evgeni Platov are the only two skaters who have achieved a double Career Golden Slam.
+Oksana Grishuk, Evgeni Platov and Guillaume Cizeron are the only three skaters who have achieved a double Career Golden Slam.